 The list of guidance below provides sources of further help on health and safety related risks:

 - control of hazardous substances

 - good estate management for schools

-- school building design and maintenance (and where necessary examination and testing)
+- school and further education college design and construction (and where necessary examination and testing)

 All schools should have plans in place to enable them to manage and respond to incidents related to school security.
-DfE is consulting on guidance to help schools with school security procedures.
+The guidance on school and college security has more information.

 The DfE recommends guidance on helping schools with accessing and barring of individuals from premises.